Last Updated: March 23, 2021

 Phone browsing, small talk, and other casual behavior can make customers feel unimportant and less likely to make a purchase.
 They have plenty of other options.
 Implement solid customer interaction training and ensure that each of your customers feels they’ve gained value from coming to your retail store.
 Train your staff to be more than just salespeople and instead act as the expert of your products or services who at the same time can be approachable and even become a friend.

 4) Encourage Hands-On Experiences and Sampling

 If possible, allow your products to be sampled and experimented with.
 Sampling allows for a seamless introduction and talking point between your staff and each guest.
 Product testers show that you’re confident in what you’re selling and make it harder for people to say no. More interactive scenarios are ideal, when possible.

 Wine or beer tastings at liquor stores are a great way to market your shop and talk about what you love.
-Host a bread baking class at your bakery for kids in the neighborhood.
+Host a bread-baking class at your bakery for kids in the neighborhood.
 Set aside an area at your game shop for guests to try out new board games with each other.
-Online and eCommerce retailers are getting into action too; more and more clothing and accessory retail shops are offering “Try Before You Buy” services.
+Online and eCommerce retailers are getting into the action too; more and more clothing and accessory retail shops are offering “Try Before You Buy” services.

 Figure out what type of strategy will work well in your store.
 You can go in so many different directions.
 Done well, this can make your retail store a destination and improve your brand.

 5) Change the Checkout for a Better In-Store Experience

 Long lines are a nightmare for retailers.
-Sure, it shows that you’re busy, but it also means that there are some guests in line who won’t be returning anytime soon.
-Most customers expect to be in line for under 8minutes and 77% are less likely to return if they have to wait that long.
+Sure, it shows that you’re busy, but it also means that some guests in line won’t be returning anytime soon.
+Most customers expect to be in line for under 8 minutes and 77% are less likely to return if they have to wait that long.
 If you own the most popular coffee shop or donut spot in town, you’ll have to find new ways of getting through the line quickly.